Raspberry Pi Launches a High Quality Camera

 Are you ready to learn how to use the new High Quality camera to create some amazing images?

-You can download the of the Official Raspberry Pi Camera Guide for free.
+You can download the PDF of the Official Raspberry Pi Camera Guide for free.
 With this 132-page guide, you’ll learn everything you need to set up the new camera, choose and use a lens, incorporate filters and effects, and create projects with high-resolution photo and video.

 The guide even includes some fun projects to make full use of your new high-quality imagery capabilities.
 For example, you can learn how to set up a “camera trap” to capture images of wildlife in your yard.
 Or, maybe you’d like to construct your very own video-enabled smart doorbell.
 You can even become proficient in time-lapse and high-speed photography.